shashankkatte/ts-playground/README.md

 So Type in TypeScript is nothing but a short cut, a label or nomenclature of sorts to help us describe what kind of value it is and what can it do.

-> Every single value in TypeScript ha sa type
+> Every single value in TypeScript has a Type

 ### Some basic Types in TypeScript